Shivapuri is one of the closest hills surrounding Kathmandu valley, definitely the place for a day’s adventure

 Once you’ve taken your time admiring the view you can continue your journey by climbing up the stone steps for about an hour or two—depending on your pace.
 These stone steps that go all the way to Baghdwar and a bit beyond will definitely give your legs a proper workout.
 The climb is more peaceful than tiring.
 The lively singing of the birds and the insects give you the motivation to go on ahead.

 Baghdwar is where the Bagmati River begins.
-There is a small pond surrounding a Shiva statue in its centre.
+There is a small pond surrounding a Shiva statue in its center.
 The place also consists of other Hindu and Buddhist monuments and stone carvings.
 It is a good place to make a stop and enjoy the forest greenery.

 In another hour or less, you can walk all the way up to the Shivapuri Peak.
 All that climbing will finally come to an end rewarding you with an amazing view that you wouldn’t have found anywhere else.
 The fresh breeze; the chirping of the birds, and noises of the animals will make sure that you too are part of nature.